xdev-software/find-and-replace-maven-plugin/README.md

 > [!NOTE]
 > This is a fork of [floverfelt/find-and-replace-maven-plugin](https://github.com/floverfelt/find-and-replace-maven-plugin) with some additional functionallity.

-## Useage
+## Usage
-A plugin usage guide is available [in the plugin docs](https://xdev-software.github.io/find-and-replace-maven-plugin/plugin-info).
+A usage guide is available [in the plugin docs](https://xdev-software.github.io/find-and-replace-maven-plugin/plugin-info).

 ## Installation
 [Installation guide for the latest release](https://github.com/xdev-software/find-and-replace-maven-plugin/releases/latest#Installation)